CartwrightLab/SoFoS/README.md

 `sofos [OPTION]...
 [FILE] > [OUTPUT]`

 With no FILE or when FILE is -, read standard input.

+Input format is a VCF/BCF file with genotypes.

 | Argument            |Description                   |
 |---------------------|------------------------------|